nikneym/picodns/README.md

 Why?
 ===========
-I'm aware that both of the modules mentioned earlier do the same thing for you but [in order to achieve non-blocking `connect` calls on luasocket](https://github.com/lunarmodules/luasocket/issues/382), DNS resolving had to be done concurrently.
+I'm aware that both of the modules mentioned earlier do the same thing but [in order to achieve non-blocking `connect` calls on luasocket](https://github.com/lunarmodules/luasocket/issues/382), DNS resolving had to be done concurrently.
 Unfortunately, LuaResolver does not support non-blocking and lua-resty-dns requires cosocket API of ngx_lua, so the options didn't satisfy me.

 How-to
 ===========